 Key Takeaways

 There are several depreciation methods available, and each has its own advantages and disadvantages.
-To work out which is right for your circumstances, speak to your tax professional today.
+Understanding tax laws is crucial in determining the best method for your circumstances.
+Speak to your tax professional today.